Elbert Frank Cox

 Elbert Frank Cox (5 December 1895 – 28 November 1969) was an American mathematician.
-He was the first Black person in history to receive a PhD in mathematics, which he earned at Cornell University in 1925.
+He was the first African American to receive a PhD in mathematics, which he earned at Cornell University in 1925.

 Early life

 Cox was born in Evansville, Indiana to Johnson D. Cox, a Kentucky-born teacher active in the church, and Eugenia Talbot Cox.
-He grew up with his parents, maternal grandmother and two brothers in a racially mixed neighborhood; in 1900, in his block, there were three Black and five white families.
+He grew up with his parents, maternal grandmother and his brother in a racially mixed neighborhood; in 1900, in his block, there were three Black and five white families.

 Cox went to a segregated college with inadequate resources.
 Cox was offered a scholarship to study violin at the Prague Conservatory of Music, but chose to pursue his interest in mathematics instead.

 Education

 Indiana University

 Cox studied at Indiana University Bloomington.
 Besides mathematics, Cox also took courses in German, English, Latin, history, hygiene, chemistry, education, philosophy and physics.
 Cox's brother Avalon went to Indiana University as well.
 There were three other Black students in his class.
 He received his bachelor's degree in 1917, at a time when the transcript of every Black student had the word "Colored" printed across it.
 He received A's on all his exams while at Indiana.
+During his time at Indiana University he became a member of the historically Black fraternity Kappa Alpha Psi.